olykken/VENu-v11/README.md

 ## Requirements

 You'll need to install usually the latest version of Unity (see below).
-You'll also need the computer graphics program Blender.

 ## A word about Unity versions

 Git and Unity don't really get along all that well.
-In order to make them better bedfellows, it's recommended that everyone working uses the same version of Unity.
+In order to make them more compatable, it is recommended that everyone working uses the same version of Unity.
 The repository currently uses version 5.3.5.

 Unity 5.3.5 can be downloaded here: http://unity3d.com/get-unity/download